dortania/OpenCore-Install-Guide/ktext.md

 * [VirtualSMC](https://github.com/acidanthera/VirtualSMC/releases)
   * Emulates the SMC chip found on real macs, without this macOS will not boot
   * Alternative is FakeSMC which can have better or worse support, most commonly used on legacy hardware.
-No support FileVault on OpenCore
 * [Lilu](https://github.com/vit9696/Lilu/releases)
   * A kext to patch many processes, required for AppleALC and WhateverGreen and recommended for VirtualSMC